godzie44/go-uring/README.md

     }
 ```

-- And more examples in test, or example folder
+- Look more examples in tests and example folder

 ### reactor package

 Reactor - is event loop with io_uring inside it.
-Currently there two reactors in this package:
+Currently, there are two reactors in this package:
-1. Reactor - generic event loop, give attempt to work with all io_uring operations.
+1. Reactor - generic event loop, give a possibility to work with all io_uring operations.
 2. NetReactor - event loop optimized for work with network operations.
-Currently support Accept, Recv and Send.
+Currently, support Accept, Recv, and Send.

 ### net package

-This is realization of net.Listener and net.Conn interfaces.
-Its exists NetReactor inside.
-Please check example of http server and benchmarks for familirize with it.
+This is the realization of net.Listener and net.Conn interfaces.
+It exists NetReactor inside.
+Please check the example of HTTP server and benchmarks to familiarize yourself with it.

-Project under construction.
-Check tests for familiarization with the current functionality.
+### Examples and benchmarks